NatVanG/PBI-Inspector/README.md

 1. Browse to your local PBI Desktop File in either the PBIP or PBIX file format.
 Alternately to try out the tool, select "Use sample".
 2. Either use the base rules file included in the application or select your own.
-3. Select an output directory to which the results will be written.
-Alternatively, select the "Use temp files" check box to write the resuls to a temporary folder.
+3. Use the "Browse" button to select an output directory to which the results will be written.
+Alternatively, select the "Use temp files" check box to write the resuls to a temporary folder that will be deleted upon exiting the application.
+4. Select output formats, either JSON or HTML or both.
+To simply view the test results in a formatted page select the HTML output.
-4. Select "Verbose" to output both test passes and fails, if left unselected then only failed test results will be reported.
+5. Select "Verbose" to output both test passes and fails, if left unselected then only failed test results will be reported.
-5. Select "Run".
+6. Select "Run".
 The test run log messages are displayed at the bottom of the window.
-If "Use temp files" is selected along with the HTML output check box, then the browser will open to display the HTML results.
+If "Use temp files" is selected (or the Output directory field is left blank) along with the HTML output check box, then the browser will open to display the HTML results.
+7. Any test run information, warnings or errors are displayed in the console output textbox.

 ## <a id="cli"></a>Run from the command line